rafaneri/nestjs-microservice/README.md

 1. **API Gateway**: Routes requests to the respective microservices.
 2. **Get Balance**: A microservice based on TCP transport to obtain the account balance.
 3. **List Statement**: A microservice based on TCP transport to obtain the account statement.
-4. **Update Balance**: A microservice that uses RabbitMQ as a broker to update the account balance.
+4. **Update Balance**: A microservice that uses RabbitMQ as a broker to register and dispatch events update for an account.
+5. **Wallet Updater**: A microservice that uses RabbitMQ as a broker to update the account balance and statements.

 ## Endpoints